ardaillon/FCN-f0/README.md

 L. Ardaillon and A. Roebel, "Fully-Convolutional Network for Pitch Estimation of Speech Signals", Proc.
 Interspeech, 2019.

-We kindly request academic publications making use of our FCN models to cite this paper.
+We kindly request academic publications making use of our FCN models to cite this paper, which can be dowloaded from the following url : https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2815.pdf

 ## Description
 The code provided in this repository aims at performing monophonic pitch (F0) estimation using Fully-Convolutional Neural Networks.